Nothing Ear 2 Review: Stunning Sound Quality Meets Sleek Design

 Good design has to be more than just attractive aesthetics.
 It also has to be functional and improve the quality of life.
 London-based consumer tech brand Nothing upholds this principle by striving “to remove the barriers between people and technology to create a seamless digital future.”
 This vision is evident in their latest hardware product, the Nothing Ear (2).

 Nothing first debuted in 2021 with the competitively-priced Nothing Ear (1) ears buds to positive reception.
 The tech company, founded by Chinese-Swedish entrepreneur CEO Carl Pei, followed up the next year with their first phone, the Nothing Phone (1).
-This year, it’s time to have a successor for Nothing Ear (1), predictably named Nothing Ear (2).
+This year, they have already revealed the successor to their smartphone and now it’s time to have a successor for Nothing Ear (1), predictably named Nothing Ear (2).

 Exterior – Minor cosmetic changes, improved functionality